aksommerville/fullmoon4/README.md

 - [ ] bigpc: initial sketches.
 Desired behavior is initials only show up if there are none from the store.
 I believe we're currently doing them a la carte.
 - [ ] bigpc: map callbacks
 - [ ] bigpc: gameover song change
+- [ ] glx: initial window size should be a multiple of the framebuffer size

 ### May